 Aaron Rodgers Contract Information:

-Agreed to a five-year, $110 million contract extension with the Packers in April of 2013.
+Signed a five-year, $110 million contract with the Packers in April of 2013.

 To instantly reveal our fantasy analysis of every player – including Aaron Rodgers – simply subscribe now.